"Extremely thorough, scholarly in his approach and a lawyer who has a lovely way with the clients."

 He is familiar with all forms of dispute resolution, including mediations (he is an accredited mediator) and expert determinations.
 He regularly acts in construction adjudications, both before adjudicators and in enforcement and other court proceedings.
 His practice has included numerous and frequent adjudications since the statute requiring adjudication first came into force.

-Robert is recommended in The Legal 500 and Chambers and Partners Guide to the Legal Profession as a leading junior in the field of construction.
+Robert is recommended in The Legal 500 and Chambers and Partners as a leading junior in the field of Construction.

 CONSTRUCTION AND ENGINEERING

 He has conducted many complex, long-running or high-value international commercial arbitrations for clients all over the world, including in Asia and the Middle East.
 Cases include: